Did you know that inbound links are one of the most important factors contributing to how your business gets ranked in search results?

-So, we know that the amount of backlinks that point to your website is one of the most important factors in how Google will rank your site.
+So, now we’ve established that the number of backlinks pointing to your website is one of the most important factors in how Google will rank your site.
 It is also important to not just focus on quantity and quality, you have to think about diversity as well.

-, links are still the most essential components of search algorithms for organic searches.
-So if you want your business to be found in organic searches, link building is an absolute must-do.
+According to Neil Patel, links are still the most essential components of search algorithms for organic searches.
+So, if you want your business to be found in organic searches, link building is an absolute must.

-So if you want your business to be found in local searches (and we know you do), you should be looking for opportunities to build inbound links to your website.
-But before we get into how you should and shouldn't be building links, let's talk about how search engines find backlinks.
+So, if you want your business to be found in local searches (and we know you do), you should be looking for opportunities to build inbound links to your website.
+Let's talk about how search engines find backlinks.

 How Do Search Engines Find Backlinks?

 Search engines send out “web crawlers” to review, evaluate and index website content and links.
-Crawlers are pretty sophisticated and important, so they are even given names (like Googlebot and Bingbot).
+Crawlers are pretty sophisticated and important, so they are even given names like Googlebot and Bingbot.

 “Crawlers look at web pages and follow links on those pages, much like you would if you were browsing content on the web.
 They go from link to link and bring data about those web pages back to Google’s servers.”

-So when crawlers find new inbound links to your site, they see those fresh links as a sign that other websites find your site important.
+When crawlers find new inbound links to your site, they see those fresh links as a sign that other websites find your site important and relevant.